lostfictions/znv/README.md

 similar to an FFI call or a server request.
 In TypeScript, as in many other typed languages, these boundaries present a challenge to maintaining a well-typed app.
-[Zod](https://github.com/colinhacks/zod) does an excellent job at parsing and validating poorly-typed data into clean, well-typed values.
+[Zod](https://github.com/colinhacks/zod) does an excellent job at parsing and validating poorly-typed data at boundaries into clean, well-typed values. znv facilitates its use for environment validation.

 ### What does znv actually do?